 Owners or occupants of property may prohibit treatment by presenting an affidavit from the owner's or occupant's attending physician or physician assistant to the department which states that the treatment as planned is a danger to the owner's or occupant's health.
-The form is posted on UDAF's JB eradication webpage (address in box below) and can be mailed, delivered in person or scanned and emailed (see form for instructions).
-Medical waivers must be completed, signed and received by Friday, April 9th, 2021.
+The form is enclosed and can be mailed, delivered in person or scanned and emailed (see form for instructions).
+Medical waivers must be completed, signed and received by Friday, April 1st, 2022.
 Persons granted a medical waiver will need to complete approved non-chemical measures to control the JB population.